stuartsierra/component/README.md

 The original exception which the component threw is available as `.getCause` on the exception.

-'Component' makes no attempt to recover from errors in a component, but you can use the system attached to the exception to clean up any partially-constructed state.
+The 'component' library makes no attempt to recover from errors in a component, but you can use the system attached to the exception to clean up any partially-constructed state.

+### Idempotence

 You may find it useful to define your `start` and `stop` methods to be idempotent, i.e., to have effect only if the component is not already